UseForSubmit/open/readme.txt

+We have 3 algorithms

+-----------for Algorithm SMDB:
+Run:    mvn compile exec:java -Dexec.mainClass="HSRP" -Dexec.args="|W|  1+e_r  a_i"
+-----------for Algorithm BasicMP:
+Run:    mvn compile exec:java -Dexec.mainClass="RPWM" -Dexec.args="|W|  1+e_r  a_i"
+-----------for Algorithm GreedyDP:
+Run:    mvn compile exec:java -Dexec.mainClass="GreedyDP" -Dexec.args="|W|  1+e_r  a_i"

+-----------where |W| is #_of_worker,   e_r is detour_factor,   a_i is worker's capacity
+-----------for example, 10000 worker with capacity 3, allowing detour 30% for SMDB algorithm:
+Run:    mvn compile exec:java -Dexec.mainClass="HSRP" -Dexec.args="10000 1.3 3"

+But before running the above algorithms:

 Many big raw files cannot be uploaded.
 After processing, the files for default parameters are uploaded.
+To fully setup it, you need to:

------------1.
-You need to download the NYC taxi data first: wget -P ./NYC/ https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2013-12.csv
+-----------1. download the NYC taxi data first: wget -P ./NYC/ https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2013-12.csv

------------2.
-Then run maven command for request generation and initial LRU of normal graph
+-----------2. run maven command for request generation and initial LRU of normal graph
 Run:    mvn compile exec:java -Dexec.mainClass="get_request"

------------3.
-Then setup LRU for HMPO graph
+-----------3. setup LRU for HMPO graph
 Run:    mvn compile exec:java -Dexec.mainClass="ShortestPathHSG"

------------4.
-Finally we have 3 algorithms
------for Algorithm SMDB, run:
-Run:    mvn compile exec:java -Dexec.mainClass="HSRP" -Dexec.args="#_of_worker detour_factor capacity"
------for Algorithm BasicMP, run:
-Run:    mvn compile exec:java -Dexec.mainClass="RPWM" -Dexec.args="#_of_worker detour_factor capacity"
------for Algorithm GreedyDP, run:
-Run:    mvn compile exec:java -Dexec.mainClass="GreedyDP" -Dexec.args="#_of_worker detour_factor capacity"

------------For example, 10000 worker with capacity 3, allowing detour 30%: mvn compile exec:java -Dexec.mainClass="HSRP" -Dexec.args="10000 1.3 3"
+Then you can run the 3 algorithms.

 Below are the steps to set up with new graphs.
 Remember to change the data name in each java file.
-1.Change the path of pom.xml into your own desk's

-2.Put the files for nodes and edges of map from OSM in the project file.
+1.Put 3 files in your own directory locations of nodes                   with format of "NYC/ny_node2loc.json" edges from OSM                     with format of "new-york-latest_edges.txt.csv"  (not uploaded yet) request information                 with format of "yellow_tripdata_2013-12.csv"    (not uploaded yet)

-----------for basic graph generation----------------------------- 3.Run:       mvn compile exec:java -Dexec.mainClass="Setup"
+----------for basic graph generation----------------------------- 2.Run:       mvn compile exec:java -Dexec.mainClass="Setup"

-----------for NYC request generation and LRU initial------------- 4.Run:    mvn compile exec:java -Dexec.mainClass="get_request.py"
+----------for NYC request generation and LRU initial------------- 3.Run:       mvn compile exec:java -Dexec.mainClass="get_request"

 ----------for grid prune------------------------------------------
-5.Run:       mvn compile exec:java -Dexec.mainClass="grid_dis"
+4.Run:       mvn compile exec:java -Dexec.mainClass="grid_dis"

-----------operations for meeting point based solutions---------- 6.Run:       mvn compile exec:java -Dexec.mainClass="ProcessWM"
+----------operations for meeting point based solutions---------- 5.Run:       mvn compile exec:java -Dexec.mainClass="ProcessWM"

 ----------generate synthetic data---------------------------------
-7.Run:       mvn compile exec:java -Dexec.mainClass="get_syn"

-----------operations for HMPO LRU construction---------------- 8.Run:     mvn compile exec:java -Dexec.mainClass="ShortestPathHSG"
+6.Run:       mvn compile exec:java -Dexec.mainClass="gen_syn"